Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "...Angry.
 I’m angry.
 I…" Xiù made a fierce noise that was more Gaoian than human, spun away and stalked into the hab room.
 They were orbiting Cimbrean-5, and the cupola window in their wall afforded a wonderful view out over the perpetual lightning storms that battled throughout that planet’s upper atmosphere.
 She stood in front of it, clenched her fists, then slowly unwound them and ran her fingers through her hair.

 "...Just once," she said. *"Just.
-Once.* It’d be nice if, if - if I could actually do something to protect people and not have it all fall apart...Dammit, Firth was right."
+Once.* It’d be nice if, if - if I could actually do something to protect people and not have it all fall apart...
+Dammit, Firth was right."

 Allison leaned against the kitchen counter and listened with her head slightly on one side.
 In the confined space of their living area, there was nothing distant or standoffish about that.